jvansch1/ycharts-wiki/Onboarding-for-New-Hires.md

     * Payroll/Insurance through Zenefits
     * 401k through ADP
 - [ ] Get some sweet YCharts gear 👕 📓 !
+- [ ] Download slack and pagerduty for your phone
 - [ ] Learn how to make an espresso or pour over coffee or both! ☕️
 - [ ] Participate in our daily scrum.
 - [ ] Eat a catered lunch on Friday with us.